jamespcole/bf3/README.md

 ## The Structure

 ### Namespaces
-Namespaces used to import modules into you scripts.
-A modules namespace is defined by its path from the root of the `modules` directory(using '.' as delimiters between path segments).
+Namespaces are used to import modules into your scripts.
+A module's namespace is defined by its path from the root of the `modules` directory(using '.' as delimiters between path segments).
 By convention you place your script in a file called `module.sh` inside the module's directory.

 For example, if you added a new module like this:
 ```